Alternate Jake Hunter: Daedalus The Awakening of Golden Jazz: Gameplay

 Daedalus The Awakening of Golden Jazz has been described as both an adventure game and a visual novel.
 Its story is structured in chapters.
-In each chapter, the player solves a major case and then moves on to the next chapter.
+In each chapter, the player solves a major case and then moves on to the next one.

 The game features a new user interface not seen in previous entries in the Tantei Jingūji Saburō series.
-When searching for evidence or making inquiries, you can freely look around in 360 degrees.
-This viewing mode can also be done during a conversation with another character.
+When searching for evidence or making inquiries, the player can freely look around in 360 degrees.
+This viewing mode can also be used during a conversation with another character.
 Another mode allows for unexplored areas to become clearly highlighted.

 The player can also change their "stance" in the game during conversations with characters, which adjusts the tone of the player's dialogue.
 Different stances with different characters can allow the player a range of options, from extracting different information from them to potentially ending the game.

 Development

 Daedalus The Awakening of Golden Jazz was in development after the release of (2012) and prior to the release of Jake Hunter Detective Story: Ghost of the Dusk (2017), with the latter game being directed by Kenji Sato of Arc System Works.

 Writer Hirotaka Inaba, who had previously written Tantei Jingūji Saburō: Yume no Owari ni (1998), worked on this game as well.
-When Takaomi Kaneko of Arc System Works approached Inababa about a new Tantei Jingūji Saburō game, he initially asked if they could do a different project.
-Kaneko promised that the project would be different, which led them to develop plans for an overall story to take place, which took up to around three months.
+When Takaomi Kaneko of Arc System Works approached Inaba about a new Tantei Jingūji Saburō game, he initially asked if they could do a different project.
+Kaneko promised that the project would be different, which led them to develop plans for an overall story that would take place, which took up to around three months.

-While working on that game, Inaba planned on an episode set in New York in the past, but could not get it included.
+While working on that game, Inaba planned an episode set in New York in the past, but could not get it included.
 When working on Daedalus, he received Kaneko's permission to develop a story with this setting.
 He felt New York would best capture the "cool" essence that the character Jinguji has.

-Kaneko felt the gameplay system of the games had not changed that much since the Nintendo DS era of the series, and opted to change the look and feel of the game.
+Kaneko felt the gameplay system of the games had not changed much since the Nintendo DS era of the series, and opted to change the look and feel of the game.
 Yuda described the making of the game as "extremely difficult", struggling to get the concept of "genius experience," and give the players a sense of accomplishment when finishing a case.

 The game went through various title changes during development, with some titles not even referencing the Detective Jinguji Saburo name.
 Kaneko felt the game could be a spin-off of the series initially, but then thought it could not be, as Jinguji has not even become a detective yet.